bukunmilab/ai-english-accent-classifier/README.md

 # ai-english-accent-classifier
-AI tool to classify English accents from YouTube videos using Whisper and GPT-4
+AI tool to classify English accents from video direct .mp4 link using Whisper and GPT-4